-1032.9 Request for Notification of Timber Harvesting Plan Submission
+1032.9 Request for Notification of Timber Harvesting Plan Submission1032.9 Request for Notification of Timber Harvesting Plan Submission

 - (a) Each Regional Office of the Department of Forestry shall maintain a list of timber harvesting plans submitted each day. - (b) When any person requests notice of submissions of timber harvesting plans, the Director shall provide the person, free of charge, with a copy of the list of timber harvesting plans submitted on the date or dates requested.
 If no specific date is requested, a copy of the lists for the preceding week shall be provided.